When UK SMEs Should Upgrade from DIY to Professional Website Design

 Custom functionality matching your specific business processes rather than forcing processes around platform limitations.

 Scalability supporting business growth without rebuilding.
-According to development firms, professional websites accommodate expanding product ranges, additional service offerings, and increased traffic without platform constraints.
+Professional websites accommodate expanding product ranges, additional service offerings, and increased traffic without platform constraints.

 Ownership and control over every aspect of your website without platform restrictions or lock-in.